standstaff/docs2/_xcl/dep/det.md

 9	այնմանէ	այն	DET	_	_	6	amod	_	_
 10	:	:	PUNCT	_	_	2	punct	_	_
 ~~~
+"And the woman was made whole from that hour."
+(Mt.
+9:22)

 In a relative clause, the enclitic definite article is commonly attached to the word occupying the second position in the clause, even when it is a personal verb form.
 In such cases, it is conventionally linked to the relative pronoun at the beginning of the cause: